myang5061/david_analysis/README.md

 # david_analysis

-convert ENTREZ_ID to SYMBOL_ID
-FuncAnnotChart FuncAnnotClust FuncAnnotTable

 R script for the DAVID Bioinformatics analysis.
-This project is based on the string-db API.
-The input data are the Multiple Proteins by Sequences, and you can get the enrichment analysis from the string-db.
+This project is based on the RDAVIDWebService and org.Hs.eg.db.
+The input data are the Multiple Proteins by Sequences.
+Since David not support OFFICAL SYMBOL ID on RDAVIDWebService, so the SYMBOL_ID have to convert to ENTREZ_ID.Aand you can get the FuncAnnotChart FuncAnnotClust FuncAnnotTable analysis from the DAVID Bioinformatics analysis API.

+You can find detailed information on https://david.ncifcrf.gov/content.jsp?file=DAVID_API.html

+# STEPS
+1.register your email address on https://david.ncifcrf.gov/webservice/register.htm
+2.replace email address with your registered address, modified input and output path in script: setwd("/path/") email='your email address'
+  FuncAnnotChart_names <- paste("/output/FuncAnnotChart/",filenames[i])
+  FuncAnnotClust_names <- paste("/output/FuncAnnotClust/",filenames[i])
+  FuncAnnotTable_names <- paste("/output/FuncAnnotTable/",filenames[i])

-You can put multiple input files in the input folder and get the results for each one.
+##You can put multiple input files in the input folder and get the results for each one.
+For the input format, please refer example_input.txt

-modified input and output path in script: input='/path'

-string_db_output='/stringdb/output'

-run the script:
-chmod u+x string-db.sh

-./string-db.sh